Tigers Celebrate Thrilling 2018 Season

-During his first five seasons, the Tigers posted a combined record of 59-23, good for a .719 winning percentage, and won 10 or more games every year.
-CC also earned four consecutive appearances in the NCAA Division III Mens Lacrosse Championship, including last year when it played host to the programs first-ever postseason home game and rallied to defeat Whittier College, 11-10, in overtime.
+During his first six seasons, the Tigers posted a combined record of 69-29, good for a .704 winning percentage, and won 10 or more games every year.
+CC also has earned five consecutive appearances in the NCAA Division III Men’s Lacrosse Championship, including 2016 year when it played host to the program’s first-ever postseason home game and rallied to defeat Whittier College, 11-10, in overtime.

-At the same time, Colorado College extended its possession of the Locker-Stabler Cup, a travelling trophy awarded to the winner of the CC-Whittier regular-season showdown, by winning five of the six games during Woods’ tenure.
+At the same time, Colorado College has controlled possession of the Locker-Stabler Cup, a traveling trophy awarded to the winner of the CC-Whittier regular-season showdown, by winning five of the six games during Woods’ tenure.
 In three seasons competing in the Southern Collegiate Athletic Conference, Woods guided the Tigers to a 17-0 league mark and a pair of tournament championships.

-Scott Popelar, a fixture in the Colorado lacrosse community for more than 15 years, enters his fifth season with the Colorado College mens program as an assistant coach and defensive coordinator for the Colorado College men’s lacrosse program since 2010.
+Scott Popelar, a fixture in the Colorado lacrosse community for nearly 20 years, has served as assistant coach and defensive coordinator for the Colorado College men’s lacrosse program since 2010.

 Prior to joining the CC staff, Popelar served as an assistant coach at Kent Denver School, coaching the close defense and middies while helping coordinate the overall team defense.
 He helped lead the Sun Devils to the Colorado state championship in 2008, the state finals in 2011 and the semifinals in 2010, as well as quarterfinal appearances in 2009 and 2012.

 Volunteer Assistant Coach

 Shawn Maloney is in his first season as an assistant coach with the Colorado College men’s lacrosse program.
 Maloney will serve as the team’s goaltender coach and will assist in scouting, recruiting and administrative operations.